-Maricela (“Mari”) Avonce knew it was God’s provision when she heard about the Dorchester Habitat for Humanity Homeownership Program at a low point in her life and when she needed it most.
-As a newly single mother following a difficult relationship, Mari had just had her second baby girl and was shopping with her mom for a crib in the ReStore when she saw a flyer about owning a Habitat home.
+Avonce knew it was God’s provision when she heard about the nonprofit organization Dorchester Habitat for Humanity Homeownership Program at a low point in her life and when she needed it most.
+As a newly single mother following a difficult relationship, Mari had just had her second baby girl.
+She was shopping with her mom for a crib in the ReStore when she saw a flyer about owning a Habitat home.

 That’s exactly what happened.
-Mari and her mom, Pat, used a wheelchair in the ReStore and Mari was wheeled into the Homeownership Program Information Meeting that day to meet Executive Director, Jaye Elliott, and learn about the program that would change not only her life, but the lives of her two young daughters.
+Mari and her mom, Pat, used a wheelchair in the ReStore.
+Mari was wheeled into the Homeownership Program Information Meeting that day to meet Executive Director Jaye Elliott and learn about the program that would change not only her life but the lives of her two young daughters.